silshack/inls161fall2016/_posts/2016-11-02-data-cleaning.md

 Finally, here is a compendium of all of the functions available to you in LibreOffice Calc: https://help.libreoffice.org/Calc/Spreadsheet_Functions

+# Opening a CSV in LibreOffice Calc

+* Download one of your group's large CSV files
+* Open it in LibreOffice Calc
+* Edit some of the fields
+* Save it as 'gh-uname-office.csv', inserting your username
+* Upload it to your cloud9 Workspace
+* Open it in Cloud9.
+See, it's just a plaintext file!
+If you see gibberish you probably didn't save as a CSV, so follow the above steps again.

 # For next time

 We're going to break into databases next time and have a MySQL crash course.
 I would like you to look over some basic MySQL tutorials on your own so that we are prepared to dig into this.{% sidenote 'sql' 'Sverdlov, Etel.
 “A Basic MySQL Tutorial.”
 DigitalOcean.
 Last modified June 12, 2012. https://www.digitalocean.com/community/tutorials/a-basic-mysql-tutorial.'%}

+# Rest of Class

+Get into your groups and work on Assignment 4!
+It's due Sunday at midnight.